dcostachar/cyclistic-case-study/README.md

 ### Identifying and Removing Duplicates in Station Data

-Our last step is to remove the duplicates from the `station_data_cleaned` table so that each row is unique (i.e. all station names and ids are distinct) and our upcoming joins can be carried out correctly.
+My last step is to remove the duplicates from the `station_data_cleaned` table so that each row is unique (i.e. all station names and ids are distinct) and my upcoming joins can be carried out correctly.

-If we simply use SELECT DISTINCT on `station_name` and `station_id`, we may encounter situations where the same station name is incorrectly linked to multiple IDs or vice versa.
-To avoid this, instead of using SELECT DISTINCT, we'll use a GROUP BY on both `station_name` and `station_id` to identify which grouping provides fewer rows.
-This will help us prevent the issue described earlier.
+If I simply use SELECT DISTINCT on `station_name` and `station_id`, I may encounter situations where the same station name is incorrectly linked to multiple IDs or vice versa.
+To avoid this, instead of using SELECT DISTINCT, I'll use a GROUP BY on both `station_name` and `station_id` to identify which grouping provides fewer rows.
+This will help me prevent the issue described earlier.

 Grouping by station_name returns 1582 rows, while grouping by station_id returns 1537 rows.
 This indicates that there are more duplicate station names (i.e., multiple names linked to different IDs).
-Therefore, we will use the grouping by station id to create our final station lookup table, as it results in fewer rows and eliminates duplicate data when grouped by ID.
+Therefore, I will use the grouping by station id to create my final station lookup table, as it results in fewer rows and eliminates duplicate data when grouped by ID.

 ```sql